GoogleCloudPlatform/community/tutorials/gke-dotnet-docker-ingress.md

 ---
 title: dotnet core application in GKE with docker and ingress
-description: Learn how to deploy a sample dotnet core application to gke using docker, cloud build and expose using ingress
+description: Learn how to deploy a dotnet core application to gke using docker, cloud build and expose using ingress
 author: livesankp
 tags: GKE, docker, dotnet, ingress
 date_published: 2022-04-05